Jason-Teng/MethGET/README.md

 (Type " python -V" to see the installed version.
 Python2.7 could be downloaded from  http://www.python.org/download/)
 * [ucsc-gtftogenepred](https://bioconda.github.io/recipes/ucsc-gtftogenepred/README.html)

-Python modules such as "numpy", "pandas", "matplotlib", and "pyBigWig" is needed.
+Python modules are needed.
 To install the packages, use the following commands on linux terminal:
 ```
 	$ pip install numpy
 	$ pip install pandas